wpj/julienne/core/julienne/README.md

 Construct a Site instance.

-#### cwd (optional)
+#### options.cwd (optional)

-Set the cwd when compiling and building the site.
-It's only necessary to set this when you're build script is not in the directory you're building your site from.
+Set the cwd when compiling and generating the site.
+It's only necessary to set this when you're build script is not in the directory you're generating your site from.

 If no value is passed, `process.cwd()` is used by default.

-#### output (optional)
+#### options.output (optional)

 Type: